 The ease of developing with low-code gives rise to a whole generation of citizen developers.
 Citizen developers are company employees who create their own automated processes to make their work more efficient, without the need for an IT department.
 A 2019 Gartner report states that 61% of companies surveyed have or plan to start citizen development projects.

-Today, many organizations are scaling their digital transformation faster than ever before.
+Today, many organisations are scaling their digital transformation faster than ever before.
 This is putting pressure on IT teams around the world to develop new business applications.
-The advantage of low-code is that employees across the entire width of the organization are able to work together to achieve these digital goals.
+The advantage of low-code is that employees across the entire width of the organisation are able to work together to achieve these digital goals.

 Increased productivity through low-code

 By applying low-code, employees no longer have to wait for developers to develop applications or write code.
-This allows ideas to be realized faster, resulting in faster solutions and implementations.
+This allows ideas to be realised faster, resulting in faster solutions and implementations.
 This already took place covertly at many companies, but these practises often fly under the radar.
 Developing solutions without involving the IT department is what we call shadow-IT.
-Low-code automation platforms circumvent this problem by offering a standardized approach to process modeling and automation.
+Low-code automation platforms circumvent this problem by offering a standardised approach to process modelling and automation.